 Northern Manhattan Coalition for Immigrant Rights: $100.00

-American Refugee Committee was added to the list of charities on January 27 at the suggestion of one donor, and thanks to another suggestion I’ve just added the Electronic Frontier Foundation.
+American Refugee Committee was added to the list of charities on January 27 at the suggestion of one donor, and thanks to another suggestion I added the Electronic Frontier Foundation on February 20.
 Another donor asked if I’d accept his donation to the Northern Manhattan Coalition for Immigrant Rights and I was more than happy to.
 Thanks very much to everyone who has donated and to everyone who has helped spread the word!
 Power to the puzzlers!

 Oh my goodness, yes.
 Just look at what’s in it!